Smart Timing Synchronization for Small Data Transmission: Introduction

 \subsection{Drawbacks with the State-of-the-art Designs}

-TA validation is a trivial task for stationary UEs, since the propagation delay between the UE and the BS remains constant.
+TA validation is a trivial task for stationary UEs, since the propagation delay between the UE and the base station remains constant.
 However, supporting mobile C-IoT UEs requires designing TA validation strategies to minimize inter-UE interference.
-The use of mobile IoT devices in smart cities, vehicular communication links, and post-emergency networks~\cite{ayoub2018internet, surobhi2014iot, zanella2014internet}, among others, motivate the challenge of addressing TA validation for mobile devices in a C-IoT network.
-TA validation essentially involves determining whether a mobile UE has moved beyond a permissible movement (PM) that is dependent on the length of cyclic prefix used in the orthogonal frequency division multiplexed (OFDM) transmission.
-Current-day 3GPP specifications allow UEs to validate TAs in a centralized approach using the PUR time alignment timer (PUR-TAT) configured centrally by the BS and/or a distributed approach where UEs validate the TA using the measured reference signal received power (RSRP)~\cite{ts_36331}.
-The latter is a dynamic technique that does not require assistance from the BS and is motivated by the correlation between the measured RSRP and the UE-BS separation.
-As the UE moves away from the BS, the measured RSRP reduces due to increased path-loss and the TA increases due to a larger propagation delay, and vice versa.
+The use of mobile IoT devices in smart cities, vehicular communication links, and post-emergency networks~\cite{ayoub2018internet, surobhi2014iot, zanella2014internet}, among others, motivates the challenge of addressing TA validation for mobile devices in a C-IoT network.
+TA validation essentially involves determining whether a mobile UE has moved beyond a permissible movement (PM) that is dependent on the length of cyclic prefix used in orthogonal frequency division multiplexed (OFDM) transmission.
+Current-day 3GPP specifications allow UEs to validate TAs using (a) a centralized approach using the CG-SDT time alignment timer configured centrally by the base station, and/or (b) a distributed approach where UEs validate the TA using the measured reference signal received power (RSRP)~\cite{tr_38321}.
+The latter is a dynamic technique that does not require base station assistance and is motivated by the correlation between the measured RSRP and the UE-base station separation.
+As the UE moves away from the base station, the measured RSRP reduces due to increased path loss and the TA increases due to a larger propagation delay, and vice versa.
 Thus, the state-of-the-art RSRP-based TA validation method~\cite[Sec.
-5.3.3]{ts_36331} uses a threshold-based approach, where the difference in the measured RSRP (in logarithmic scale) between the two UE locations is compared against a positive and a negative threshold to determine whether the UE has moved beyond the PM.
+5.27]{tr_38321} uses a threshold-based approach, where the difference in the measured RSRP (in logarithmic scale) between the two locations of UE is compared with a positive and a negative threshold to determine whether the UE has moved beyond PM.